wadert3/wadert3/README.md

 Howdy 🐎,\
 My name is Wade Creach.
-I am currently a Full Stack Software engineer with a specialty in web and backend technologies.
+I am currently a Full Stack Software engineer with a specialty in Web Applications.

 I am a passionate developer with a drive to learn and grow as much as possible.
 I believe we are all made to serve a purpose and I live to serve my purpose as best as I possibly can.
 I specialize in TypeScript and Next.js and can develop in GoLang, Python, Node and PHP.